Buying real estate in Nagoya?

 What property types resell fastest in Nagoya in 2026?

-As of early 2026, the property types that resell fastest in Nagoya are well-located condos near major subway or train stations, particularly 1LDK to 3LDK layouts that appeal to both owner-occupiers and investors.
+As of early 2026, the property types that resell fastest in Nagoya are well-located used condos near major subway stations, particularly on the Higashiyama and Meijo lines, since these are the core of Nagoya's transaction market and generate the highest volume of closed deals in the Chubu REINS data.

-In Nagoya in 2026, a correctly priced condo in a good location typically sells within 2 to 4 months from listing to contract, while detached houses take longer at about 3 to 6 months, and niche or overpriced properties can sit on the market for 6 to 12 months or more.
+A correctly priced condo in a good Nagoya location typically takes around 2 to 4 months from listing to contract, while detached houses tend to take 3 to 6 months, and niche or overpriced properties can sit 6 to 12 months or longer.

 If you're interested, we cover all the best exit strategies in our real estate pack about Nagoya.